Browse Bios by Last Name: A

 Gagnon, Terese Email:

-transnational relationships between people, plants and memory in the context of
+relationships between people, plants, and sensory politics in the context

-world.
-She is generally interested in the political and affective
+of forced migration and exile.
+She is interested in the political and affective

-dimensions of

-human engagements with plants, especially related to cooking, foraging and
+dimensions of human engagement with plants, especially in relation to

 Galluzzo, Arianna Email: